jpgordon00/MonoNodeExpress/README.md

         - Microservices require inter-application [communication](https://solace.com/blog/microservices-choreography-vs-orchestration/).
 No longer is it feesible to use simple timers or scheduled tasks because each instance of the application would be doing the same tasks.
 Many [Microservice frameworks](https://github.com/mfornos/awesome-microservices) solve this issue.
 There are some SDKs that do this, such as ZooKeeper.
 Various [SaaS](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/scalable-available-multi-container-microservice-applications) applications can also achieve orchestration.
     - A lead Netflix engineer gives [a detailed history](https://www.youtube.com/watch?v=CZ3wIuvmHeM) of the evolution of their technology/backend, making it clear that the lack of modularity and cripple larger projects.
 Large applications can suffer from a large amount of dependencies that can make updating their software extremely time intensive.
  - API routes should be clearly defined and accesible to programmers, clients and servers.
 By avoiding hard-coded URLS or IP addresses the application becomes easier to update and more modular; most Microservice frameworks provide this functionality.

+ ## Future Improvements
+ - Rewrite this applciation into an application per serivce using microservices.
+ - Avoid chained database calls one-after-another.
+Write queries to do more in each query.
+ - Hash passwords and emails.
+Instead of storing raw password and other sensitive data from the server into a database, store (hashed data)[https://jwt.io/].
+NodeJS does not have hashing built in, so a third-party SDK like the [Crypto](https://nodejs.org/api/crypto.html) package is required.
+ - Replace string token authorization with [JWT](https://jwt.io/) authorization.
+This allows for a client-server handshake and potentially encrypted connection data.
+The connection it self is not encrypted or using SSL or HTTPS.
+ - Use headers to authorize user instead of a query parameter.
+This includes JWT fields for encryption.
+ - Allow flexibility in query parameters and JSON post data.